This image is the cover for the book Wound and the Bow

 Wound and the Bow

-Combining biographical and critical sketches, Edmund Wilson writes brilliantly on a wide-range of authors including Dickens, Kipling, Edith Wharton, Ernest Hemingway, Joyce, Jacques Casanova, and Sophocles.
+Combining biographical and critical sketches, Edmund Wilson searches for the wellspring of artistic genius in this series of seven essays.
+His wide-ranging subjects include Charles Dickens, Rudyard Kipling, Edith Wharton, Ernest Hemingway, James Joyce, Jacques Casanova, and Sophocles.

 Edmund Wilson